 Dramione: For anon.

-If you tell me I was in love with her a year ago, I would have cursed you and/or tell you to fuck off.
+If you tell me I was in love with her a year ago, I would have cursed you and/or tell you.

 But a year does a lot, especially when you begin to know her - really know her - in the span of ten months.